Nested Instrumental Variables Analysis: Switcher Average Treatment Effect, Identification, Efficient Estimation and Generalizability: Introduction

-A key critique towards the CATE framework, and principal stratification in general, is that the CATE only concerns the causal effect on a latent subgroup and cannot be generalized to the entire population without further assumptions; see, e.g., the extensive discussion in \citet{deaton2009instruments}, \citet{heckman2010comparing}, \citet{joffe2011principal}, among others.
-One strand of work seeks to illuminate the relationship between the CATE and the average treatment effect (ATE) by proposing suitable identification assumptions that point identify the ATE with a valid IV.
-These assumptions typically impose some homogeneity or no-interaction-type restrictions on the data generating processes \citep{swanson2018partial, levis2024nonparametric}.
-For instance, in the case of binary IV and binary treatment, \citet{robins1994correcting} proposed the no-current-treatment-interaction assumption, which states that there is no additive interaction between the instrument and covariates in the model for conditional average treatment effect.
-An alternative assumption is \citeauthor{tchetgen2013alternative}'s \citeyearpar{tchetgen2013alternative} homogeneous selection bias assumption, which states that the selection bias function doesn't depend on the value of instrument on an additive scale.
-More recently, \citet{wang2018bounded} showed that if there is no additive unmeasured confounder-IV interaction in the model for treatment or additive unmeasured confounder-treatment interaction in the model for potential outcomes, then the ATE can be identified by an IV.
-These assumptions are typically not empirically verifiable and scale-specific (i.e., only suitable for an additive or multiplicative scale).
-Under the principal stratification framework, a similar assumption called principal ignorability, which states that there is no difference in the average potential outcomes across principal strata conditional on baseline covariates, is needed for generalizability \citep{jo2009use}.
-Unfortunately, the principal ignorability assumption is also not empirically verifiable.
+For example, with a binary IV and a binary treatment, \citet{robins1994correcting} proposed the no-current-treatment-interaction assumption, which asserts the absence of an additive interaction between the IV and treatment in the model for the conditional average treatment effect.
+An alternative is the homogeneous selection bias assumption of \citeauthor{tchetgen2013alternative} \citeyearpar{tchetgen2013alternative}, which posits that the selection bias function is invariant to the value of the IV on an additive scale and thereby identifies the ATT using a valid IV. \citet{wang2018bounded} further showed that, in the absence of additive interactions between the unmeasured confounder and the IV or the treatment, the ATE is identifiable via an IV.
+These assumptions are typically not empirically verifiable and are scale-specific (e.g., additive or multiplicative).
+Under the principal stratification framework, an assumption known as principal ignorability, or one of its variants, is required for generalizability.
+This assumption posits that, conditional on baseline covariates, mean potential outcomes do not differ across principal strata \citep{jo2009use,ding2017principal}.
+Unfortunately, principal ignorability is likewise not empirically testable.

-\subsection{A clinical trial with two versions of IV; nested IV}
+\subsection{A clinical trial with two versions of an IV; nested IV}